google/transit/gtfs/best-practices/best-practices.md

 Some GTFS Best Practices have been merged into the spec and have been removed from this document.

-### Why not just change the GTFS reference?
+### Why not change the GTFS Reference directly?

 Good question!
 The process of examining the Specification, data usage and needs did indeed trigger some changes to the Specification.
+The Best Practices were created to bring everyone's understanding of the spec into harmony with the intention for some to be added into the spec and undergo the larger governance process, and others to be moved into a "how-to" guide.
-Since then, certain Best Practices have been merged into the spec based on their level of adoption and community consensus.
+Since then, some Best Practices have been added into the spec based on their level of adoption and community consensus.
-Eventually, the GTFS Best Practices will become part of the core GTFS Reference.
 To contribute to this effort, please go to the [GTFS Reference GitHub repository](https://github.com/google/transit/), or contact [specifications@mobilitydata.org](mailto:specifications@mobilitydata.org).

 ### How to check for conformance with these Best Practices?